 Understanding the causes of condensation is essential for addressing and preventing it.
 Here are the primary factors contributing to condensation on double-glazed windows:

-- Poor Ventilation: Proper ventilation is crucial in preventing condensation.
+Proper ventilation is crucial in preventing condensation.
 Poorly ventilated areas can trap moisture, increasing the likelihood of condensation on windows.

-- Saturated Desiccant: Some double glazed windows have spacers filled with desiccant materials that absorb moisture.
+Some double glazed windows have spacers filled with desiccant materials that absorb moisture.
 If these desiccants become saturated, they can no longer prevent condensation from forming inside the windows.

-- Lifestyle Factors: Certain lifestyle habits can influence the amount of condensation in your home.
+Certain lifestyle habits can influence the amount of condensation in your home.
 Drying clothes indoors, lack of window coverings, and insufficient heating can all contribute to higher humidity levels and condensation.

-Condensation In Between Double-Glazed Windows
+Condensation In Between Double-Glazed Window Panes

 Also known as misting, condensation that occurs in between the panes of a double glazed window can affect the clarity of the glass, and indicate a failure in the window’s insulation properties.